Walter Wanger: 1958–1963: Cleopatra

-Later career
+1964–1968: Later career

-Wanger was given an Honorary Academy Award in 1946 for his six years service as president of the Academy of Motion Picture Arts and Sciences.
-He refused another honorary Oscar in 1949 for Joan of Arc, out of anger over the fact that the film, which he felt was one of his best, had not been nominated for Best Picture.

-His 1958 production of I Want to Live! starred Susan Hayward in an anti-capital punishment film that is one of the more highly regarded films on the subject.
-Hayward won her only Oscar for her role in the film.

-In 1963, Wanger was nominated for an Academy Award for Best Picture for his production of Cleopatra.
+In October 1964, it was reported that Wanger had signed with MGM to produce two films: Night of the Short Knives, based on the novel by Burke Wilkinson, and the novel The Rector of Justin by Louis Auchincloss.
+Wanger and producer Gabriel Katzka interested Gregory Peck in starring in The Night of the Short Knives and hired screenwriters Ring Lardner Jr. and Ian McLellan Hunter to develop a script.
+By 1966, MGM cancelled the project and Wanger failed to sell the project to other studios.

 In May 1966, Wanger received the Commendation of the Order of Merit, Italy's third-highest honor, from Consul General Alvaro v.
 Bettrani, "for your friendship and cooperation with the Italian government in all phases of the motion picture industry."

+In 1968, Wanger acquired the film rights to John H. Reese's novel The Looters, about small-time burglars who rob a bank with Mafia connections.
+Preoccupied with Coogan's Bluff (1968), Don Siegel declined to direct and instead recommended Peter Bogdanovich, who wrote the script.
+However, it was shelved after Wanger's death and was later revived as Charley Varrick (1973).

 Personal life and death

 Wanger married silent film actress Justine Johnstone in 1919.
-They divorced in 1938, and in 1940, he married actress Joan Bennett whom he divorced in 1965.
-They had two daughters, Stephanie (born 1943) and Shelley Antonia (born 1948), and Wanger adopted Bennett's daughter, Diana (born 1928), by her marriage to John Fox.
+They divorced in 1938, and in 1940, he married actress Joan Bennett.
+They had two daughters, Stephanie (born 1943) and Shelley Antonia (born 1948).
+Wanger adopted Bennett's daughter, Diana, by her marriage to John Fox.
+In September 1965, Bennett and Wanger divorced on grounds of incompatibility, after 25 years of marriage, in Juárez, Mexico.

-Wanger died of a heart attack, aged 74, in New York City.
+On November 18, 1968, Wanger died of a heart attack, aged 74, in New York City.
+His estate was worth $18,000 at the time of death, which he left to his daughter Shelley.
 He was interred in the Home of Peace Cemetery in Colma, California.